badabing2005/PixelFlasher/README.md

     -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-20.04 \
     wxPython
 ```

+If you're building on Fedora, take a look at [this](https://github.com/badabing2005/PixelFlasher/issues/262) (Credit to @xChAmeLIoNz).

 **A note on Windows**
 If you run into troubles installing wxPython on Windows, you can download wxPython wheel file matching your version of Python™ from [here](https://wxpython.org/Phoenix/snapshot-builds/?C=M;O=D)